gruntjs/grunt-docs/grunt.task.md

 <a name="this-async"></a>
 ### this.async / grunt.task.current.async
 If a task is asynchronous, this method must be invoked to instruct grunt to wait.
-It returns a handle to a "done" function that should be called when the task has completed. `false` can be passed to the done function to indicate that the task has failed.
-If this method isn't invoked, the task executes synchronously.
+It returns a handle to a "done" function that should be called when the task has completed.
+Either `false` or an `Error` object may be passed to the done function to indicate that the task has failed.

+If the `this.async` method isn't invoked, the task will execute synchronously.

 ```javascript
 // Tell grunt this task is asynchronous.